Yayati

 Yayati (ययाति) is an emperor in Hindu tradition.
 He is described to be a Chandravamsha king.
-He is regarded to be the progenitor of the races of the Yadavas and the Pandavas.
+He is regarded as the progenitor of the lineages of the Yadavas and the Pandavas.

-According to the Harivamsa, Yayati is the son of King Nahusha, and his wife, Virajas, the daughter of Pitris, and have five brothers: Yati, Samyati, Ayati, Viyati, and Kriti.
+According to the Harivamsa, Yayati is the son of King Nahusha, and his wife, Virajas, the daughter of Pitris, and has five brothers: Yati, Samyati, Ayati, Viyati, and Kriti.
 Yayati had conquered the whole world and was the Chakravarti ("Universal Monarch" or "World Emperor").

 He married Devayani, the daughter of Shukra, and also took Sharmishtha, daughter of king Vrishaparvan, and the maid of Devayani, as his mistress.
 Upon hearing of his relationship with Sharmishtha, Devayani complained to her father, who in turn cursed Yayati to old age in the prime of life, but later allowed him to exchange it with his son, Puru.
 His story finds mention in the Mahabharata's Adi Parva, as well as in the Bhagavata Purana and the Matsya Purana.

 Genealogy and early life

 Brahma's son was Atri, a Brahmarshi.
 Atri's son was Chandra, the moon god.
-Chandra lent his name to the Lunar dynasty (Chandravaṃśa).
+Chandra lent his name to the Lunar dynasty (Candravaṃśa).
 Chandra's son was Budha.
 Budha had a son with Vaivasvata Manu's daughter, Ila.
 Ila's son was Pururavas, who studied under Sage Kashyapa.
 Pururavas married the apsara Urvashi and had many sons, of whom Ayus was the eldest.
 Ayus completed his education from Sage Chyavana and married the asura princess Prabha.
 Ayus's son was Nahusha, who was educated by the Sage Vashistha.

 Upon Indra's loss of power, the devas asked Nahusha to be the new Indra.
 Nahusha ruled over the three worlds with the guidance of Sage Brihaspati for 100 years.
 Nahusha's sons, headed by Yati and Yayati, were educated by thousands of Brahmarshis and the devas who used to wait upon their father.
 Nahusha eventually became arrogant, and was punished severely, as he was cursed by the saptrishi (seven sages) to be snake and to live further in Naraka (Hell).
 Indra was once more reinstated as the king of the devas.

 The Mahabharata mentions about Yayati's achievements.
 He performed 100 Rajasuyas, 100 Ashvamedhas, 100 Vajapeyas, 1000 Atiratras, 1000 Pundarikas and innumerable Agnishthomas and Chaturmasyas.
 Wherever he hurled a Shami stick, he performed a sacrifice.
 He gave away mountains of gold and billions of cows to Brahmanas.